 ...Fisherman’s Buoys?
 Rand believed that modest subject matter, modest means, and modest talent do not always prevent an artifact from offering an aesthetic experience to the viewer.
 These buoys, are made by fishermen or craftsmen and are painted in such a way as to convey economy, simplicity, and modesty of means.
 This is a useful object lesson for designers who believe that mundane subject matter, like soap or soup, is a hindrance to creativity.

-...Pitcher?
-The decor of this pitcher defines its personality: the swelling blue stripes that embellish the belly of the vessel accentuate its profile and, like blue veins, impart life to an otherwise lifeless object by giving it sensitivity, subtlety, and simplicity.
+...Gorgon Pitcher?
+The decor of this Gorgon pitcher defines its personality: the swelling blue stripes that embellish the belly of the vessel accentuate its profile and, like blue veins, impart life to an otherwise lifeless object by giving it sensitivity, subtlety, and simplicity.
 Grace, dignity, passion, and pleasure signal the presence and suffuse the atmosphere of anything worthy of the accolade art; a persuasive poster, a painting, an elegant room, a Gothic cathedral, or a simple utensil.
 “Art changes our whole attitude to life, not merely our understanding of it but also our evaluation of it, in fact, all our perspective.”

 ...Tipu’s Tiger?
 This 18th century wooden automaton created in India a mechanical toy that simulates growls of a tiger and the cries of his victim, is at first disturbing.
 But its expression and scale are so toy-like, its color so brilliant, that the impression is merely startling.

 This is an interesting example of form mollifying content.
-The spirit that permeates this sculpture is similar to that which is evoked by the fountain of lions — a quality it shares with objects designed to entertain.